Tubao: Japanese Occupation

-More lots were acquired from Doña Maxima Zarate in October 1950 by Father Albert Van Nuffelen where the present high school building now stands; Alfredo Milanes, Felix Garcia, Teodoro Ramos, Timoteo Ramos for the lots at the eastern side of the church in 1951.
-The northern section of the school garden was bought from Valeriano Mapalo by Father Jose de Hayes in 1957.

-During the Japanese occupation from 1942 to 1944, classes were suspended.
-In as much as the bombs destroyed the old Martens and Sancho buildings, primary classes were sought in the house of Benedicto Verceles, southeast of the rectory or convent while intermediate and high school classes were held in the convent.
+Philippine Independence

 Father Albert Van Nuffelen, parish priest from 1949 to 1954 constructed two new buildings and named these the new Martens and Sancho buildings, south and north of the present basketball court which he also built.
 In 1954, Father Jose de Hayes became parish priest and school director.
 He proposed the school to have a Christian name.
 In 1956, Tubao Catholic School was renamed San Alberto Magno Academy (SAMA) in honor of Saint Albert the Great and his predecessor, Father Albert Van Nuffelen.

+More lots were acquired from Doña Maxima Zarate in October 1950 by Father Albert Van Nuffelen where the present high school building now stands; Alfredo Milanes, Felix Garcia, Teodoro Ramos, Timoteo Ramos for the lots at the eastern side of the church in 1951.
+The northern section of the school garden was bought from Valeriano Mapalo by Father Jose de Hayes in 1957.On June 17, 1962, President Diosdado Macapagal inaugurated the multi-million peso Masalip River Irrigation Project together with First Lady Eva Macapagal.

 In 1963, Father Henry Geeroms initiated and sought means to construct another building which was located at the back of the Sancho building to house a library, a laboratory and four classrooms.
 Today, that building has been demolished and a new building now has been constructed in its place.

 During the Golden Jubilee in 1965, the school populace was 1,393 including the 115 pupils of Caoigue.
 But enrollment gradually dwindled due to the opening of free public schools in the different barangays.
 Elementary classes were phased out in 1973 due to financial constraint.

-In 1966, Father Jaime Quatannens, organize the credit union/cooperative to find an alternative lending facility other than those provided by unscrupulous moneylenders.
+In 1966, Father Jaime Quatannens, organized the credit union/cooperative to find an alternative lending facility other than those provided by unscrupulous moneylenders.
 On August 13, 1966, with 39 pioneer-members and a starting paid-up capitalization of Three hundred fourteen pesos (P 314.00), the Tubao Credit Union, Inc. as originally named was formally organized and registered with the Cooperative Administration Office (CAO) under RA 2023 and approved on October 26, 1966, under Registration No. 001503.